A course is a sequence of student experiences, made from three different types of elements. This section explains what the elements are.

 One last part:

-A pretty good skills course has many small-stakes exercises, either whole- or part-task.
+A good skills course has many small-stakes exercises, either whole- or part-task.
 Students get individual formative feedback, with chances to resubmit incomplete work.

 In my courses, student submissions are marked as either complete, or not.
 Submissions have to hit every item on the exercise’s rubric to be marked complete.